BRIDGITISE PhD candidates will benefit from:

 Send your application to bridgitise@gmail.com

-Country: Italy, Greece
+Country: Slovenia, Italy, Netherlands

 Duration: 36 months

-Required profile/research interest:
+Required profile/research interests:

-- The candidate must hold a 2nd level Master of Science (120 ECTS + 180 ECTS in a bachelor degree) or equivalent degree in Engineering or in fields closely related to the project’s subject matter
+• The candidate must hold a 2nd level Master of Science (120 ECTS + 180 ECTS in a bachelor degree) or equivalent degree in Engineering or in fields closely related to the project’s subject matter.

-- Candidates who do not have the required qualification at the call closing date may apply, but the academic qualifications must be awarded before enrollment.
+• Candidates who are not in possession of the required qualification at the call closing date may apply but

-- The final score obtained for the Master degree must not be lower than C+ in ECTS grading system
+• The final score obtained for the Master degree must not be lower than C+ in ECTS grading system

-- Certified knowledge of English is required if not native speakers.
+• Certified knowledge of English is required if not native speakers.